WalterKlaus/ACD_Sim/README.md

 # ACD_Sim

-A simple attempt to simulate an Automatic Call Distribution and visualize the call flow and the service level under a given workload.
+A simple attempt to simulate an Automatic Call Distribution in order to visualize the call flow and the service level under a given workload.